Barbara Pijan Lama Jyotishavidya

 In my non-interactive practice, there is little opportunity for the constant interruptions of the judged-and-fearing-judgement ego which can distract the Jyotishi and corrupt the prediction.

-The vidya of Jyotisha is a spiritual science; its judgments are scientifically descriptive but morally neutral.
-(Here the term 'scientific' is used not in the sense of modern laboratory process but in the broader original sense of 'scientia' meaning deep knowledge.)
+The knowledge tradition of Jyotishavidya is a spiritual science; its judgments are scientifically descriptive but morally neutral.
+(Here the term 'scientific' is used not in the sense of modern laboratory process but in the broader original sense of scientia meaning deep knowledge.)

 Not only am I not skilled in this type of ego-rebuilding healing; I basically do not believe it is the proper aim of a Jyotisha reading.